javaee/glassfish/src/site/markdown/extensibility.md

 ### Compatibility

-This page describes extensibility with the HK2 2.0 API, which is based on the JSR-330 standard annotations.
-Also, Habitat has been replaced with a new interface called [ServiceLocator][servicelocator].
+This page describes the features of the HK2 2.0 API.
+The Habitat API from version 1.x of HK2 has been replaced with a new interface called [ServiceLocator][servicelocator].
 More information can be found [here][apioverview].

-###Extensibility of HK2
+### Features of HK2

-HK2 is extensible along many dimensions.
-This page is intended to give an overview and example of each dimension along which users can customize thier HK2 environment.
-Among the set of things which can be extended are these:
+HK2 has many features for customizing the system.
+This page is intended to give an overview of each feature.
+Among the set of HK2 features are:

 + [Events](extensibility.html#Events)
 + [Adding a Scope and Context to the system](extensibility.html#Adding_a_Scope_and_Context_to_the_system)